Ren Jialun

 Ren Jialun (任嘉伦; born Ren Guochao on 11 April 1989), also known as Allen Ren, is a Chinese actor and singer.
-Ren has five representative dramas.
-The Glory of Tang Dynasty (2017), Under The Power (2019), One and Only (2021), Love of Nirvana (2024), and The Demon Hunter's Romance (2025).
+Ren representative dramas include: The Glory of Tang Dynasty (2017), Under the Power (2019), Autumn Cicada (2020), One and Only (2021), Forever and Ever (2021), Thousand Years for You (2022), Love of Nirvana (2024), The Demon Hunter's Romance (2025), Silent Tides (2025), Fate Chooses You (2026).

 Biography

-Ren was born in Qingdao, Shandong Province.
+Ren was born in Qingdao, Shandong.
 His talent as a child was reflected in table tennis.
 He started playing at the age of 6 and was selected to the Shandong provincial team at the age of 13 due to his outstanding performance.
 Ren was a professional table tennis player, who trained alongside Zhou Yu and Zhang Jike.
 However, he had to quit the sport due to injuries.

 After graduating from high school, Ren worked in airport ground handling and flight attendant work at Qingdao Liuting International Airport.
 Because of hard work and conscientious training, the airport and its alma mater issued an advocacy of "learning the work spirit of Ren Guochao".
-He also uses his spare time to learn to sing and dance, in order to chase and practice his dreams.
+He also uses his spare time to learn to sing and dance, to chase and practice his dreams.
 In 2008, he began to participate in various draft competitions to exercise himself.
 Later, he won the support of his family and officially resigned from the airport, opening another road of life.

 Prior to beginning his acting career, Ren participated in Hunan TV's Super Boy and Korean Star.
 He was originally planned to debut in a Chinese-South Korean boy group, but quit in 2014 for unknown reasons.